'We can't mask forever:' Billings Public Schools considering lifting mask mandate at the beginning of second semester

-BILLINGS, Mont. - Billings Public Schools is considering lifting their mask mandate at the beginning of second semester if COVID cases continue to trend downward.
+BILLINGS, Mont. - Billings Public Schools is considering lifting the mask mandate at the beginning of second semester if COVID cases continue to trend downward.

 Upham said they are closely monitoring the Yellowstone County Schools Weekly Report.
 He said they are watching things like hospital capacity, number of new COVID cases per week and number of COVID cases in school-age children.
 They are also watching the number of COVID cases in the school district.